 I like to think I am a pretty tidy person, but life happens and things can fall through the cracks.
 If you have spent any amount of time looking for resources to the help you keep a clean house you probably have stumbled upon the Motivated Moms app or MOMO for short.
 I am always looking to streamline my routine and decided to take this app for a test drive to see how it works, who would benefit from it, and who might want to look elsewhere for guidance.

 The MOMO app is available on iTunes and Google Play.
-I tried out the android version and placed the icon top and kind of the center of my home screen so I could easily access it, and would be more likely to use it.
+I tried out the android version and placed the icon top and center of my home screen so I could easily access it, and would be more likely to use it.

 The motivated mom app is essentially a daily checklist of tasks, it is not an impossible list, but instead a daily list of simple chores, that repeat weekly to help you stay on top of your basic responsibilities without becoming overwhelmed.
 It’s not meant to keep your home open house spotless.
 It’s about helping you build habits and routines to be more efficient and purposeful with your responsibilities as a homemaker.